 About the COPA Neil J. Armstrong Ab-Initio Scholarship

 - The Neil J. Armstrong Ab-Initio Scholarship was first established in April 1995 through contributions from family and friends of Neil J. Armstrong, COPA members and the Canadian aviation community.

 - The purpose of the Scholarship is twofold – to honour one of Canada’s foremost aviation members and to provide flight training to worthy young people who might not otherwise be able to pursue their love of flight and who exemplify the fine character, optimism and love of adventure which were epitomized by Neil J. Armstrong.

 - The principle award each year, provided suitable candidates are presented, shall be the COPA Neil J. Armstrong Ab-Initio Scholarship which shall provide $14,000 toward defraying the training costs associated with the Private Pilot License.

-- The Scholarship amount is the maximum that will be paid by COPA from the fund for the licences, endorsement(s) or rating(s) being sought and may not be used for any purposes other than those approved in Section 11 of the Guidelines.
-Unused amounts at the completion of training, if any, will remain in the Fund for future awards.
+- The Scholarship amount is the maximum that will be paid by COPA for the licences, endorsement(s) or rating(s) being sought and may not be used for any purposes other than those approved in Section 11 of the Guidelines.
+Unused amounts at the completion of training, if any, will remain in the Flight Safety Foundation for future awards.